Sakurann/draft-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Verification by the Verifier when Receiving SD-JWT and Holder-Selected Disclosures JWT

-Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the HS-Disclosures JWT.
+Verifiers MUST follow [@RFC8725] for validating the SD-JWT and, if signed, the HS-Disclosures JWT.

+Whether to check the signature of the HS-Disclosures JWT is up to the Verifier's policy, based on the set of trust requirements such as trust frameworks it belongs to.
+The Verifier MUST NOT accept HS-Disclosures JWTs using "none" algorithm, when the Verifier's policy requires a signed HS-Disclosures JWT.

 Verifiers MUST go through (at least) the following steps before trusting/using any of the contents of an SD-JWT: